rnb3ds/docs-site/docs/en/httpc/api-reference/config.md

 func (c *Config) String() string
 ```

 Returns a safe string representation.
-ProxyURL credentials are sanitized, TLSConfig displays as `<configured>` or `<default>`, and Headers are not output.
+ProxyURL credentials are masked, TLSConfig displays as `<configured>` or `<default>`, Headers are not output.

 ```go
 cfg := httpc.DefaultConfig()